 Partners were largely positive about the socio-economic analyses underpinning the Operational Programmes.
 A number of suggestions were made for their improvement, including more sub-regional analysis, sensitivity to local economic characteristics and a range of thematic issues such as the role migrant labour and the impact of demographic changes.
-These will be added to the revised Operational Programmes, strengthening the analyses.
-In addition, following the completion of the SEA, environmental analyses of the region will be included as well.
+These have been added to the revised Operational Programmes, strengthening the analyses.
+In addition, following the completion of the SEA, environmental analyses of the region has been included as well.